SujitDevl/Cricket-Management-system/README.md

 The Overall Description:

 In this system, we tried to make an encouragement for interested players.
-We developers give our best.
+We developers give our best
 Product perspective:
 Product functions